Deighton History, Family Crest & Coats of Arms

 Early History of the Deighton family

-Another 343 words (24 lines of text) covering the years 1172, 1340 and 1419 are included under the topic Early Deighton History in all our PDF Extended History products and printed products wherever possible.
+This web page shows only a small excerpt of our Deighton research.
+Another 172 words (12 lines of text) covering the years 1172, 1340 and 1419 are included under the topic Early Deighton History in all our PDF Extended History products and printed products wherever possible.

 Deighton Spelling Variations